ganeti/ganeti/man/gnt-network.rst

 values can be used for EUI64 generation from a NIC's MAC address.

-Note that a when connecting a network to a node group (see below) you can specify also the nic mode and link that will be used by instances on that group to physically connect to this network.
+Note that a when connecting a network to a node group (see below) you can specify also the NIC mode and link that will be used by instances on that group to physically connect to this network.
 This allows the system to work even if the parameters (eg. the VLAN number) change between groups.